carlyf15/Pulmonary_Radiograph_Predictions/README.md

 ## Navigating the Repo

-1. Notebook: Contains EDA, modeling, and validation of algrothim
+1. Pulmonary_Predictions_Real: Notebook contains EDA, modeling, and validation of algrothim
 2. Slidedeck: Nontechnical presentation

 ## Methodology

 Dataset:

 The dataset was derived from a Kaggle competition.
-You can find the competition and further information cocnerning this dataset here: https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia
+You can find the competition and further information cocnerning this dataset [here](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia)

 A convoluted nerual network was used to derive the algorithm.